CV references are a list of people who can vouch for your professional skills and qualifications.

 To give you a better idea of what a references section on a CV should look like, here’s an example of a properly formatted CV references section:

-Yes, you should include references on your CV if the employer requests it.
-Otherwise, it’s better to use that extra room to draw attention to more of your accomplishments.
+You should only include references on your CV if the employer requests it.
+Otherwise, it’s better to use the extra space on your CV to draw attention to more of your accomplishments.

 You also don’t need to include a sentence at the bottom of your CV saying “References available upon request.”
-The employer will expect candidates to be able to provide references, so there’s no need to state that you’re willing to provide it.
+Employers expect candidates to be able to provide references, so there’s no need to state that you’re willing to provide them.

 When putting your references together, include the following information: